Web inventor Tim Berners-Lee wins top computing prize

 Fighting back

 At the same time, browser makers and web developers are taking on the app challenge with technology that makes websites more interactive.
-Online video chat on the web is now ordinary, and newer standards like Service Worker power a technology called progressive web apps that are designed to work better on mobile devices in particular.
+Online video chat on the web is now ordinary, and newer standards like Service Worker power technology known as progressive web apps, which are designed to work better on mobile devices in particular.

-Earlier Turing Award winners include Vint Cerf and Robert Kahn, co-creators of the internet; Douglas Englebart, inventor of the computer mouse; Ken Thompson and Dennis Ritchie, who invented the Unix operating system; Whitfield Diffie and Martin Hellman, who invented the public key cryptography now instrumental to e-commerce and private communications; Len Adleman, Ron Rivest and Adi Shamir, who made that public key cryptography practical to use; and Ivan Sutherland, who pioneered graphical user interface technology.
+Earlier Turing Award winners include Vint Cerf and Robert Kahn, who co-created the internet; Douglas Engelbart, who invented the computer mouse; Ken Thompson and Dennis Ritchie, who crafted the Unix operating system; Whitfield Diffie and Martin Hellman, who invented public key cryptography now instrumental to e-commerce and private communications; Len Adleman, Ron Rivest and Adi Shamir, who made that public key cryptography practical to use; and Ivan Sutherland, who pioneered graphical user interface technology.

 Tech Enabled: CNET chronicles tech's role in providing new kinds of accessibility.